Skip to content

 └─ sub-001_T1w.nii.gz

-Inside the dataset_description.json file of the seg derivative dataset, the DatasetLinks metadata field defines an alias that is needed to refer to the raw dataset using BIDS URIs.
+Inside the dataset_description.json file of the seg-brain derivative dataset, the DatasetLinks metadata field defines an alias that is needed to refer to the raw dataset using BIDS URIs.

 {